 Materials: Orange hand blown crystal glass bases.
 White opal hand blown crystal glass globes.
 Some chromed iron parts.
 Bakelite sockets.

 Base: ∅ 31 cm / 12.20”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 But a frosted or white/opaque one is preferred.

 Manufacturer: AV Mazzega, Murano, Italy.

-Other versions: Made in several colours and sizes.
+Other versions: The Carlo Nason AV Mazzega LT216 table lamp was made in several colours and sizes.
 The smallest is 25 cm (9.84”) high.

 This table lamp was published in the book Italian light 1960-1980: cento lampade della collezione Cortopassi (one hundred lamps from the Cortopassi collection).
 Written by Paola Palma and Carlo Vannicola and published in 2004.
 EAN: 9788881258406